SOC 2

 How SOC 2 Came to Be

-When we think about modern security and compliance frameworks, SOC 2 is now one of the first names that comes to mind.
+When we think about modern security and compliance frameworks, SOC 2 is among the first names that come to mind.
 But this wasn’t always the case.

 SOC 2 history is rooted in the evolution of financial and operational auditing practices, and in growing expectations around how companies protect their data.